shalamand3r/LiveSafariReborn/README.md

 ## Compatibility

-- LiveSafariReborn supports any rootless jailbreak on iOS versions 15.0–17.0
+LiveSafariReborn supports any **rootless jailbreak** from iOS 15.0 to 17.0

 Download the latest version from **[Releases](https://github.com/shalamand3r/LiveSafariReborn/releases)**